scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** 5
 - **Duration:** 7 days

 Curse a creature you can see, extending their suffering.
-They must make a willpower save against your spellcasting.
-On a failure any negative condition affecting the creature lasts an additional turn after being removed, either naturally or through other means, such as with the _Cleanse_ spell.
-If you critical, any time they gain Hex, Slow, or Poison they gain an additional level.
+Make a spellcasting roll against their willpower save.
+On success any negative condition affecting the creature lasts an additional turn after being removed.
+Negative conditions last an additional turn even if removed through magic, such as with _Cleanse_.
+On a critical any time they gain hex, slow, or poison they gain an additional level of that condition.

 You may target an additional person for every level above 2nd.